madcodemonkey/Angular.Msal.Examples/AngularMsalB2cRedirect/README.md

 ## General Notes
 - You must first use a login method and THEN use an acquire method to obtain the token.
-- Redirect vs Popup (The MSAL.js library violates the integration segregation principle)
+- The MSAL.js library violates the integration segregation principle by mixing both the redirect and popup methods into a single interface/object, which creates confusion about which method to use.
+I try to clarify that below.

-   - Redirect
+## Redirect notes
+The general idea is that your user is redirected to the B2C web site to do login.
+On the B2C site they are given different identity provider (IdP) choices and routed to the one of their choice.
+Once authenticated with the IdP, they are routed back to the B2C web site and then back to a redirect uri and an access token is available.
-      - If you use the **loginRedirect** method, you then use the **acquireTokenSilent** method and if that fails you fall back to the  **acquireTokenRedirect**
+- If you use the **loginRedirect** method, you are ONLY logging in.
+You must use the **acquireTokenSilent** method and if that fails you fall back to the **acquireTokenRedirect** to acquire an access token.
 - Since the redirect method navigates you away from the web site, it has a callback that you can assign on the Msal.UserAgentApplicaiton (see the handleRedirectCallback method).
 You can use this method to navigate the user back to the route they originally tried to access (assuming you stored it before in localstorage before navigating them away).
 Example of setting it:    this.clientApplication.handleRedirectCallback(this.redirectCallback.bind(this));
-     - Is this only a redirect issue?
-If you call the **loginRedirect** method and have NOT set redirectUri in your Msal.Configuration, the redirectUri will be set to whatever the URI in the address bar is currently set to.
-If that URI is not registered in your B2C application in the Azure portal, you will receive an error.
-You can handle this in two ways:
-       1. Have your Angular route guards route the user to a URL that is registered
-       1. set redirectUri in the Msal.Configuration
-   - Popup
-      - If you use the **loginPopup** method, you then use the **acquireTokenSilent** method and if that fails you fall back to the  **acquireTokenPopup**

 ## Configuration Notes
 Msal.js has a configuration object and [Microsoft has define the properties on it here](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications); however, I've added addition comment bullets below which start with 'Yates:' and are bolded and italicized.